-Instructional staff gave mostly positive feedback on the new master schedule which included WINTIME.
+Instructional staff gave mostly positive feedback on its master schedule which includes WINTIME.
 Grade levels 3 and 4 requested changes in their ELA blocks.
 Staff suggested flexibility in scheduling of individualized Educational Programs (IEP's), 504's, and Student Study Teams (SST's) to occur mainly on minimum day Wednesdays when possible.
 Staff strongly requested using consistent assessments (STAR Renaissance) to be able to track student progress, and recommended tighter pacing planning with grade level teams.
-A more formalized approach, with agreed upon norms, to weekly PLC meetings was requested.
+Requests to organize around grade level essential standards was mentioned frequently.
+A more formalized approach, with agreed upon norms, to weekly PLC and staff meetings was requested.

 The common trend that emerged in this overall section is instructional staff demonstrated high levels of compromised physical, mental, and social health behaviors.
 Previously, the concept of health was based on a societal view of "normalcy."
-The COVID-19 shifted our view of 'normalcy' making it challenging to recognize and adequately address the staff 'burnout' which occurred during the 21-22 school year.
+The COVID-19 shifted the LEA's view of 'normalcy' making it challenging to recognize and adequately address the staff 'burnout' which began during the 21-22 school year.